kassi-12/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this is a dic permissions
+this is a dir scripte